projectcontour/contour/design/default-global-rate-limit-policy.md

 A new field, `DefaultGlobalRateLimitPolicy` (optional), will be added to `RateLimitServiceConfig` which is part of `ContourConfigurationSpec`.
 This field will define rate limit descriptors that will be added to every `VirtualHost`.

-HTTPProxy has to opt-in **explicitly** to use the default global rate limit policy using `rateLimitPolicy.defaultGlobalRateLimitPolicyEnabled` flag and still can have its own global `rateLimitPolicy` which overrides the default one.
+HTTPProxy has to opt-out **explicitly** to not use the default global rate limit policy using `rateLimitPolicy.GlobalRateLimitPolicy.defaultGlobalRateLimitPolicyEnabled` flag and still can have its own global `rateLimitPolicy` which overrides the default one.

 ### Sample Configurations
 #### contour.yaml